 As the 200 mile, 18-inch pipeline from South Texas (laid by mules, men and primitive equipment) approached Houston, Houston Pipe Line negotiated to sell natural gas to Houston Gas and Fuel Company, which had supplied manufactured gas to the City of Houston since 1866.
 At the last moment, Houston Gas and Fuel Company signed a contract with Houston Gulf Gas Company for that gas supply.
 In response, backers of Houston Pipe Line formed Houston Natural Gas Company in November to serve cities in South Texas and the Gulf Coast.
 Houston Natural Gas contracted to bring natural gas to the new suburbs encircling Houston, including Bellaire, River Oaks, and West University.

 1926 – Houston Pipe Line made its first delivery of gas to the outskirts of Houston on January 1, 1926.
-The gas carried was used to cook a New Year’s dinner in the suburban home of E.H.
+The gas delivered was used to cook a New Year’s dinner in the suburban home of E.H.
 Buckner, Houston Natural Gas’ president, and the crew laying the line were honored guests.
 Capacity of the new line was 100,000 cubic feet per day.

 1926-1935 – The South Texas towns of Beeville, El Campo, and Victoria received natural gas from Houston Pipe Line in 1926.
 Kingsville, Texas City, and Richmond were added in 1927 and the following year Baytown, Alice, LaMarque, Alvin, and Edna were piped.
 By the mid-1930s, most cities in South Texas and along the Gulf Coast had natural gas.